pastelmind/pastelmind.github.io/_posts/2020-03-12-experiment-setuptools-to-flit.md

 ---
 categories: Python Packaging
+title: "Experiment: From Setuptools to Flit"
 ---

-# Experiment: From Setuptools to Flit

 I've been working on a small personal project named [d2animdata](https://github.com/pastelmind/d2animdata).
 It's a single-module Python script that is now [published on PyPI](https://pypi.org/project/d2animdata/).
 I learned a lot about packaging in Python while working on this project.
 I recently moved away from [Setuptools] to [Flit] and would like to document my thoughts on the journey.